1. Simply Said

 One of these two cases shows that the same form of different strategies can lead to very different results, and the other case shows that fairness does not have to be so complicated sometimes.

-I believe this book is more resonant for those who need to face pressure negotiation often, but its principles are applicable to everyone, but the degree of understanding and the degree of practice will be different.
+I believe this book is more resonant for those who need to face pressure negotiation often, its principles apply to everyone, but the degree of understanding and the degree of practice will be different.

 13. Guide to Managerial Communication